arthurabello/nes_ta_stuff/Analytic_Geometry/PSet_3.typ

 = Solution:

 == a)
-A matriz do sistema e:
+A matriz do sistema é:

 $
   mat(